 - Next, wash the sheet in the usual way, that is, in hot water with your preferred detergent and detergent booster.

 As a bonus, you will get a nice lemon scent all over your home!

-How to Remove Yellow Spots From White Cotton Sheets
+How To Remove Yellow Stains From White Cotton Sheets

 If the sheet is made entirely of cotton, bleach will help get rid of the yellow stains.

 But you need to use it with extreme caution!
 For top-loading washing machines, follow these steps to use bleach in a way that does not stain cotton sheets:

 - Fill the washing machine half a cup way with the hottest water that will not harm your sheets.

 - Next, add a cup of oxygen bleach to the water.
 We recommend using the following proportions: 1 cup of detergent, 1 cup of powdered dishwasher detergent, and 1/2 cup of Borax or other detergent enhancers.

 - You need to mix these ingredients in the regular washing machine wash until they are completely combined into one mass.

 - Add sheets to the mixture and fill the washing machine to the end with hot water.

 - Do not interfere with the washing machine and let it carry out the wash and rinse cycles as usual.